-Present day fusion devices generate considerable amounts of data per shot and therefore their databases reach very soon massive dimensions and cannot be managed with usual, simple approaches.
+Present day fusion devices generate considerable amounts of data per shot and therefore their databases reach massive dimensions and cannot be managed with usual, simple approaches.
 Moreover, the conceptual main objective of fusion experiments remains the formulation of adequate models to understand the physics of thermonuclear plasmas.
 Therefore efficient ways have to be found not only to store the diagnostic signals but also to easily retrieve the required information and to reformulate it in adequate mathematical form.
 In addition to this, more sophisticated feedback control algorithms are being developed to guarantee safe operation and to achieve better performance.
-Real time data processing will have therefore to match these new requirements as well.
-It is worth pointing out that all these issues will become significantly more severe in the next generation of devices, like ITER, and therefore will require an integrated, validated and optimised portfolio of solutions.
-In present day machines, and particularly on JET a series of new tools are being developed to address practically all the aspects of managing massive databases.
+It is worth pointing out that all these issues will become significantly more severe in the next generation of devices, like ITER.
+In present day machines, and particularly in JET, a series of new tools are being developed to address practically all the aspects of managing massive databases.
 In the near future particular progress is expected in the field of Bayesian statistics, which should allow a much more integrated analysis of the diagnostics measurements.
 Its use should also become more extensive for model selection and theory falsification.
-In addition to further progress in pattern recognition methods, particularly for two dimensional signals, finding hidden or not obvious correlations between signals will probably emerge as a very important application of data mining techniques.
+In addition to further progress in pattern recognition methods, particularly for images, finding hidden or not obvious correlations between signals will probably emerge as a very important application of data mining techniques.
 To support the formulation of physical models starting directly from the data, soft computing approaches, from Fuzzy Logic to Bayesian statistics, seem particularly promising and their application should become more widespread in the future.